Arlodotexe/windows-interact/README.md

 **The current released version is 1.3.0.
 [See the release notes](changelog.md) if this version number differs from below**

-This is the biggest release of Windows-Interact ever!
-It brings an uncountable number of bug fixes and many new features, none of which are as huge as the arrival of the [PowerShell session manager](https://github.com/Arlodotexe/windows-interact#winpowershell)!

 ## New in version (1.3.0):
  - New display methods, including:
     - Get/Set resolution